-- Funded organisations must adhere to the practices articulated in the Guidelines, tools and resources for diversion services. - Staff must possess a current First Aid Certificate.
+• Funded organisations must adhere to the practices articulated in the Guidelines, tools and resources for diversion services.

-7.5.2 Considerations - Rest and Recovery
+7.5.3 Considerations - Rest and Recovery

-• Funded organisations should offer Service Users a culturally safe environment; and a quiet, safe place to rest and recover with minimal stimulation.
-The Service User should be encouraged to rehydrate and when sober be provided with food before leaving the service.
+- Funded organisations should offer Service Users a culturally safe environment; and a quiet, safe place to rest and recover with minimal stimulation. - The Service User should be encouraged to rehydrate before leaving the service.